-PRST 6700 will be redesigned to address the needs of students to better understand the role of conflict and negotiation within a business setting.
-The redesign will incorporate additional case study analysis and a rubric to assess conflict management strategies.
-The course will incorporate a rubric that addresses problem solving skills (Rubric attached).
+PRST 6700 was redesigned to address the needs of students to better understand the role of conflict and negotiation within a business setting.
+The redesign incorporated extensive case study analysis and a rubric to assess conflict management strategies.
+The course incorporated case studies that explored the work setting as well as family conflict.